Why Study in Germany?

-No, knowing German is not a requirement for studying in Germany.
-Many universities offer English-language postgraduate programs.
+No, knowing German is not mandatory for studying in Germany.
+Many universities offer post-graduate programs in English.
 It will also be determined by the course for which you wish to apply.

 Is IELTS a requirement for a student visa in Germany?

-Yes, IELTS scores are required for obtaining a Germany Student Visa as proof of English proficiency.
+Yes, IELTS scores are necessary for obtaining a Germany Student Visa as proof of English proficiency.

 How do I apply for a free study program in Germany?

-Studying for free in Germany means that there would be no or very low tuition fees.
-This is so at public colleges, where there are no tuition fees.
+Studying for free in Germany means that there would be no or very nominal tuition fees.
+This is applicable for public colleges, where there are no tuition fees.
 Fluency in German or an average of 80 percent for certain universities are among the requirements for admission.

 Are the courses offered in English?